no-more-secrets/parsco/README.md

 Error Detection
 ---------------

+## try_
+The `try_` combinator allowed attempting a parser which may not succeed.
+See the section on "Failure and Bactracking" for an example of how this is used.

 ## on_error
 The `on_error` combinator runs the given parser and if it fails it will return the error message given (as opposed to any error